 Millennium Declaration.
 For its fifty-fifth session, in 2000, the General Assembly was designated the Millennium Assembly.
 At a summit that year, Annan unveiled the Millennium Declaration.
-It set forth the Millennium Development Goals, a collection of “time-bound and measurable” targets for, among other things, reducing poverty, halting the spread of HIV/AIDS, and improving access to primary education, and other metrics of development.
+It set forth the Millennium Development Goals, a collection of “time-bound and measurable” targets for reducing poverty, halting the spread of HIV/AIDS, improving access to primary education, and other metrics of development.
 The development goals continue to be invoked by many governments and nongovernmental organizations to spur aid to developing countries.
-Significant advances have been made on education, infant mortality, and poverty.
-In 2015, the General Assembly set new goals for sustainable development [PDF].
+Significant advances have been made [PDF] in education, infant mortality, and poverty.
+In 2015, the General Assembly set new goals for sustainable development.